kbase/sample_service_validator_config/scripts/export/ui/README.md

 ## `export.py`

-Combines transformations to create groups and schemas into one script.
+Combines transformations to create groups and schemas into one script, with verification.